-In the case of vacant land, one trick to doing this is to filter the data by addresses, because many vacant lots don’t have numbered addresses yet.
-I can also simply head over to the comments or notes section and look for comments that indicate the property type.
+In the case of vacant land, one trick is filtering the data by addresses because many vacant lots don’t have numbered addresses yet.
+I can also simply head to the comments or notes section and look for comments indicating the property type.

 The problem is that not all lists will have comments on each property.
 And even in lists where they do, some properties have blank spaces where comments should be.

-DataTree is also useful to find out what the immediate area of the property looks like.
+DataTree is also useful for finding out what the immediate area of the property looks like.
 It has several filters, such as flood zones, to see whether the property I want is in a place that makes sense for an investment.
-For example, do I want to buy a parcel in an area with a lot of restrictions (such as in condo associations, where the only thing I can build on it is a condo)?
+For example, do I want to buy a parcel in an area with many restrictions (such as in condo associations, where the only thing I can build on is a condo)?

 Determining Max Bids and Due Diligence

 Doing due diligence on any property in a tax deed auction is similar to how I approach every property for sale.
-DataTree can help a lot in this regard, as I can easily find the most relevant information that I look for in any parcel.
+DataTree can help greatly in this regard, as I can easily find the most relevant information I look for in any parcel.

 A few relevant things you can look at DataTree’s property detail report include:

 - What the immediate area looks like (is it in a flood zone/wetlands/swamp, does it have road access, what kind of properties are built around it, etc.).